-Symptoms of Crohn's disease may first prompt a visit to your family doctor or general practitioner.
-However, you may then be referred to a doctor who specializes in treating digestive disorders (gastroenterologist).
+Symptoms of Crohn's disease may first prompt you to visit your family doctor or general practitioner.
+Your doctor may recommend you see a specialist who treats digestive diseases (gastroenterologist).

 What you can do